This is a guest post about Technology Changes through the eyes of Chris Thomas, our Technical Manager at DV02.

 These days it’s all very different.
 A virtual server can be built in minutes from an image file, software applications are downloaded from the vendors website.
 No more floppy disks!!
 A PBX can be installed and fully working in a couple of days.
 IP telephony means that you can rip out all of the masses of cable that used to be required.
-An Aastra MX-One can be fitted into standard data rack instead of taking up the whole corner of a room.
+An Mitel (formerly Aastra) MX-ONE can be fitted into standard data rack instead of taking up the whole corner of a room.

 I think the biggest change I seen over these last eighteen years is mobility.
 The ability to communicate effectively whilst on the move.
 Firstly, Sat-Nav with built in traffic management means I can travel the country avoiding any delays.
 Mobile phones have faster internet than we could dream of back in 1995.
 We can send emails, pictures, video clips at the touch of a screen.
 I can use my iPad to access a server back in my office and do quick bits of work while sitting on a train.
 My laptop is fitted with a 3G data card, meaning I can work from the passenger seat of my car in a lay by on the A34 if needed.